hprodenburg/DECiM/README.md

 ## Usage

 Open your preferred program to access the command line and navigate to the `src` directory of the DEC*i*M distribution.
-Provided your Python installation allow you to run Python 3 as `python`, you can start DEC*i*M from the command line as follows:
+Provided your Python installation allows you to run Python 3 as `python`, you can start DEC*i*M from the command line as follows:

 ```
 python DECiM.py